While most of the processes are similar, there are some notable differences between the actions of skeletal, cardiac and smooth muscle.

 This process is called myosin-regulated contraction.

-For more information on muscles and related topics, check out the links on the next page.
+For more information on muscles and related topics, check out the links below.